Skip to Content

 Hang out at Granville Island

-water taxis sit by the docks of granville island in vancouver
+Water taxis sit by the docks of granville island in vancouver

 Granville Island is in pretty much every guidebook to Vancouver, but as home to Emily Carr University (Canada’s preeminent school of art and design), it’s also a genuine community hub for Vancouverites.
 Parking can be a challenge so we typically take a water taxi from the north side of False Creek (fares top out at C$6.50 for adults and C$3.25 for kids).